.

 empathy.noun,.plural.empathies

-empathy is the ability to share another person's feelings and emotions as if they were your own; the ability to understand how negatives are affecting another person's life (she has the ability to feel the emotions others have, because she cares and wants to help); sympathy; the ability to feel what someone else feels; being there when someone needs you; the action of understanding, being aware of, being sensitive to and vicariously experiencing the feelings, thoughts and experience of another; the imaginative projection of a subjective state into an object so that the object appears to be infused with it (his empathy toward the faithful dog provided energy for the dog to get better)
+empathy is the ability to share another individuals feelings and emotions as if they were his or her own; the ability to comprehend how negatives are affecting another one's life (she has the ability to feel the emotions others have, because she cares and wants to help); sympathy; the ability to feel what someone else feels, to 'put yourself in another's shoes', so to speak; being there when someone needs you; the action of understanding (Philippians 2:3), being aware of, being sensitive to and vicariously experiencing the feelings, thoughts and experience of another because you care; the imaginative projection of a subjective state into an object so that the object appears to be infused with it (his empathy toward the faithful dog provided energy for the dog to get better)

 empathetic.or empathic.adjective